-Aberdeen v Celtic
+Celtic move nine clear after late win at Aberdeen

 Post update

-Attempt blocked.
-Anthony Ralston (Celtic) left footed shot from the right side of the box is blocked.
-Assisted by Matt O'Riley.

-Attempt missed.
-Reo Hatate (Celtic) right footed shot from outside the box is high and wide to the right.

-Foul by Jota (Celtic).
+Foul by David Turnbull (Celtic).

 Post update